nemisis84/Network-and-Computer-Security-project/README.md

 #### Machine 1

 This machine runs the database.
-It runs PostgreSQL 14.10 and has a databaseconnector written.
+It runs PostgreSQL 14.10 and has a databaseconnector written in Java.
 The database acts as can act as a server with custum code written for this purpose.

 *(describe what kind of software runs on this machine, e.g. a database server (PostgreSQL 16.1))*

-To verify:
+To verify psql version:

 ```sh
 $ psql --version
 ```
+This should return 14.10.

 To run database and open the DB shell you need to run this:
 ```sh